fhcwcsy/anki-autolookup/README.md

 A picture containing text to be recognized.
 ##### Constants:
 - _BNW_THRESHOLD: The constant which will be used to process the picture(see imgArray below).
 When the number is larger than it, we will detect it as white and set it to be 0.
 Otherwise, we will detect is as black and set it to be 1.
 We set it to be 140 here.
-- LINE_THRESHOLD: When the black point in a raw is below this constant, we will detect it as a line.
+- LINE_THRESHOLD: When the black pixels in a raw is less than this constant, we will detect it as a white line.
 Here we set it to be 3.
+- SPACE_THRESHOLD: When the black pixels in a column is less than it, we detect it as a white column.
+Here we set it to be 2.
 ##### Attributes:
 - originalImg: The target picture to be recognized.
 - imgArray: The array of the image, which is processed a little bit to make it more easliy to analyze.
 (Turn the array to be 0 and 1 only.
 0 means white, while 1 means black)